COMP1151/comp1151-design-quiz/README.md

 ---

-*Answer Q4 here.*
+*Answer Q3 here.*

 ---

-## Question 5 Game Analysis (21 marks)
+## Question 4 Game Analysis (24 marks)

 Consider the game Tetris playable here: [https://tetris.com/play-tetris](https://tetris.com/play-tetris).

 Spend some time playing this game and familiarising yourself with how it works, before answering the following questions.
 (Note: there are many versions and clones of Tetris.
 These questions specifically relate to the version linked above.)

+1. List the three components of the MDA model.
+Using Tetris as an example, identify and describe each component. \[3 marks\]
-1. In detail, describe the core mechanics that define the movement of a single block, including how it responds to player input. \[4 marks\]
+2. In detail, describe the core mechanics that define the movement of a single block, including how it responds to player input. \[4 marks\]
-2. What goals does the game set for the player (explicitly or implicitly) to motivate play? \[2 marks\]
+3. What goals does the game set for the player (explicitly or implicitly) to motivate play? \[2 marks\]
-3. What is the overall dramatic arc of the game?
+4. What is the overall dramatic arc of the game?
 Identify two ways in which this is created. \[4 marks\]
-4. In this version of Tetris, the play space is 10 blocks wide and 20 blocks tall.
+5. In this version of Tetris, the play space is 10 blocks wide and 20 blocks tall.

     In 2-3 sentences, discuss how the experience of the game would change if:
     1. You doubled the height of the space (i.e. 10 by 40). \[2 marks\]